Salted-Peanuts/KOTH-Timer/README.md

 ## Current Status

 This is an extremely early public release based on a working prototype.
+I dont yet have a build guide, But have provided shematics and a few images of my prototype for refrence.

 It has been tested at real Nerf events, but the documentation and firmware is still being improved.
+Curent build is v0.2 With build v0.3 in the works to make the UI more feature rich and stable for KOTH.
+There are plans to add more game modes down the line.

 Expect some rough edges and potentially hardware changes on future revisions.